gSchool/TTP-EXCEL-CONTENT/excel-lessons/pivot-tables.md

 1. Use the readychef table from the previous code-along to provide the data for this Excel code-along
 2. Create a pivot table using the following steps
 3. Read the CSV file into an Excel spreadsheet tab
-4. In Excel select the data table and turn it into an Excel table named readychef_meals
+4. In Excel select the data table and give it a range name of readychef_meals
 5. Create a pivot table that displays each date (as pivot table ROWS) and the total price of meals (as pivot table VALUE)
 6. Modify the pivot table by adding meal type to the rows
 7. Show the effect of moving the meal_type above and then below the date attribute in the ROWS pane